LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 Survey bots are like custom bots in many ways, most notably:

-* You create a survey bot in the Conversation Builder application in much the same way that you create a custom bot.
-Create the bot and build out its dialog flow, adding the interactions that meet your survey requirements.
+* You work in Conversation Builder in much the same way that you do for a custom bot.
+Create the survey bot and define its dialog flow, adding the interactions that meet your survey requirements.
 * You can preview survey bots.
 * You can create [versions and releases](conversation-builder-versions-releases.html) of survey bots.